 The Daily Censored was created in Late 2008 by former Project Censored intern Adam Armstrong with the hopes of establishing an uncensored platform that could enable writers and editors from around the world to report and discuss important issues that the media has censored.
 As an independent blog and news source, the Daily Censored works closely with many of the same staff and writers that make Project Censored the number one place to find underreported and non-reported news.
 Founded by Carl Jensen in 1976, Project Censored is a media research program working in cooperation with numerous independent media groups in the US.
-Project Censored’s principle objective is the training of SSU students in media research and First Amendment issues and the advocacy for, and protection of, free press rights in the United States.
+Project Censored’s principle objective is the training of students in media research and First Amendment issues and the advocacy for, and protection of, free press rights in the United States.
 Project Censored has trained over 1,500 students in investigative research in the past three decades.

-Through a partnership of faculty, students, and the community, Project Censored conducts research on important national news stories that are underreported, ignored, misrepresented, or censored by the US corporate media.
+Project Censored conducts research on important national news stories that are underreported, ignored, misrepresented, or censored by the US corporate media.
 Each year, Project Censored publishes a ranking of the top 25 most censored nationally important news stories in the yearbook, Censored: Media Democracy in Action, which is released in September.
 Recent Censored books have been published in Spanish, Italian and Arabic.

-The Project works in cooperation with SSU academic classes Sociology of Media and Sociology of Censorship, where students earn credit for their research and participate in writing the annual yearbook.
 Additionally, Project Censored sponsors and supervises over 60 student interns a year who do in depth investigative research, sponsor campus events and speakers, and organize an annual national Media Accountability Conference.
 Students also participate in writing the Project Censored quarterly newsletter (circulation 9,000) and assist with maintaining the Project Censored website www.projectcensored.org, which receives over a million views a month from all over the world.